PwnGeo/DorkGoogleLikePwn/README.md

 # Support

 Im the developer for these tools and try the other Tools in my repos for bug hunters and Show ur love ♥️ and give a ⭐ for this project
-Which will encourage me to develop tools like this and also another tools I have made for subdomain enumeration which best in results and its features and Thanks to all supporters! in advance
+Which will encourage me to develop tools like this and also another tools I have made for subdomain enumeration which best in results and its features and Thanks to all supporters!